Cory Luebke: Miami Marlins

-On July 1, 2016, Luebke signed a minor league contract with the Miami Marlins.
+On July 7, 2016, Luebke signed a minor league contract with the Miami Marlins organization.
+He made four scoreless appearances split between the High–A Jupiter Hammerheads, Double–A Jacksonville Suns, and Triple–A New Orleans Zephyrs.
+Luebke elected free agency following the season on November 7.

 Chicago White Sox

 On January 17, 2017, Luebke signed a minor league contract with the Chicago White Sox.
-Luebke retired from baseball on May 8, 2017.
+Luebke retired from baseball on May 8, after two appearances for the Triple–A Charlotte Knights.